GarryBGoode/gggears/docs/source/examples.rst

 10. Helical Racks
 ---------------------

-The :py:class:`HelicalRack <gggears.gggears_wrapper.HelicalRack>` class can be used to create racks matching to `HelicalGear <gggears.gggears_wrapper.HelicalGear>`  class.
+The :py:class:`HelicalRack <gggears.gggears_wrapper.HelicalRack>` class can be used to create racks matching to :py:class:`HelicalGear <gggears.gggears_wrapper.HelicalGear>`  class.
-While :py:class:`InvoluteRack <gggears.gggears_wrapper.InvoluteRack>` class also has beta angle input which corresponds to helical angle, the HelicalRack class also accounts for normal-transverse system conversions to directly match the `HelicalGear <gggears.gggears_wrapper.HelicalGear>` class.
+While :py:class:`InvoluteRack <gggears.gggears_wrapper.InvoluteRack>` class also has beta angle input which corresponds to helical angle, the HelicalRack class also accounts for normal-transverse system conversions to directly match the :py:class:`HelicalGear <gggears.gggears_wrapper.HelicalGear>` class.

 .. image:: assets/general_ex10.svg
     :align: center